-There are only two aristolochia in the mid-Atlantic region that are able to provide food for the pipevine swallowtail butterfly larvae and this is one of them (the other is A. serpentaria.)
+There are only two aristolochia vines in the mid-Atlantic region that provide food for the pipevine swallowtail butterfly larvae, and this is one of them (the other is A. serpentaria.)
 A native perennial vine that has large (up to 12″), overlapping heart-shaped leaves.
 Unusual, 2”-long, yellow-burgundy flowers resemble smoking pipes.
 Quickly provides dense cover for porches, trellises, fences, walls, and more.
 Twining stems need a sturdy support to grow on.

 Full-part sun.
 Height and Spread 15-30’.
 Cut back late winter.
 Eastern US native.
 Zones 4-9.